These Peppermint Bark Brownies are a cool and refreshing holiday dessert for your party, potluck, or holiday table.

 - Bake 45-55 minutes, or until toothpick inserted comes out clean.

-- FOR THE TOPPING: Once brownies come out of oven, sprinkle white chocolate chunks over top.
+- Once brownies come out of oven, sprinkle white chocolate chunks over top.
 Let them sit for 5 minutes, then use a spatula to smooth chocolate evenly over top of brownies.
 Sprinkle with candy cane pieces.
 Cool on a wire rack until brownies are cool and topping has firmed, about 2-3 hours.
 Slice and serve!

 You Might Also Like: